 Aleix Llenas, Spectrally Tunable Lighting for the Real World: A UK Case-study in Tracking Human Behaviour and Implications for Future Technology

 , Open Beams: A Laser Lighting System for the Future

-If you have any questions about the competition or if you would like to register your interest for the 2021 competition, please contact firstname.lastname@example.org.
+If you have any questions about the competition, please contact email@example.com.